orcasound/.github/profile/README.md

 <h2> On the Horizon (Updated Feb 2023) 🗺️ </h2>

 See what's next on [Orcasound's public road map](https://trello.com/b/wBg0qhss/orcasound-roadmap).
 You can also suggest or vote up features!
-As of 2023, you can [join top-level discussions](https://github.com/orcasound/.github/discussions) and [help manage over-arching projects](https://github.com/orcasound/.github/projects?query=is%3Aopen) in our oranizational repo.
+As of 2023, you can [join top-level discussions](https://github.com/orcasound/.github/discussions) and [help manage overarching projects](https://github.com/orcasound/.github/projects?query=is%3Aopen) in our oranizational repo.

 Our long-term motivation is to make the [Orcasound web app](https://live.orcasound.net/) and our other open source projects into a more-and-more effective suite of free conservation tools.
 Along the way, we are trying to be as open, sharing, modular, and foresightful as possible in the hope that what we build for orcas will help bioacousticans and conservationists study and save other soniferous species around the planet.